- Light Sport Aircraft

 What’s the RV-12iS Kit Like?

 The RV-12iS is the culmination of forty-four years of experience manufacturing the best aircraft kits available.
 The result is an exceptionally complete kit with parts that fit very, very well.
 All metal parts are completely formed and pre-punched with fastener holes.
 All hardware is included.
-Every detail of the engine installation, instrument panel, fuel system, landing gear and air frame is carefully designed and optimized for performance and building ease.
+Every detail of the engine installation, instrument panel, fuel system, landing gear and the airframe is carefully designed and optimized for performance and building ease.
 No super-special tools are required — forget the jokes, it really does assemble with simple hand tools.
 The kit assembly instructions (or “plans”) were patterned off the successful package used for the RV-10 and are composed of beautifully clear, computer-generated drawings alongside step-by-step instructions, all on the same page.

 What is NOT included in the kit?